-The settlement agreement aims to resolve the Trueblood lawsuit by creating a plan delivering an array of services for class members and potential class members.
+The settlement agreement aims to resolve the contempt of court resulting from the Trueblood lawsuit by creating a plan delivering an array of services for class members and potential class members.
 The settlement is separate and apart from the Trueblood diversion grant program and the prosecutorial diversion program.